bhk/scam/reference.md

   * "R" ==> "require: <filename>" when a file is included by `require`.
   * "Rx" ==> "R" + "exited: <filename>" after a required file exits.
   * "E" ==> "eval: <string>" when SCAM passes text to Make's `eval` builtin.
-  * "O" ==> "OK: ..." when `assert` succeeds.
+  * "O" ==> "OK: ..." when an `expect` macro succeeds.
+(See [the core library](core.scm).)
   * "U" ==> display compile-time "warnings" for each upvalue reference
   * "Tl" ==> "Tl: <func>" each time a function is called
   * "Tk" ==> invocation counts of functions

-### Syntax Trees

-The result of parsing an expression is a SCAM syntax tree.
-Each node in the syntax tree is called a "form".

-In ordinary Lisps, various syntactic constructs (symbol, string, number, list) correspond to distinct primitive types.
-In SCAM, there is only one primitive type (string), so the different syntactic constructs are represented as vectors.

-Forms are not ordinarily manipulated by SCAM code, except in the compiler source code.
-Refer to `parse.scm` for more information on forms.

 ## Language Reference

+The following symbols are defined by the SCAM language.
+They call into three different categories:

+ - Special forms
+ - Make builtins
+ - Manifest functions
+ - Manifest macros

+Manifest functions are like other functions in SCAM, except that they are provided by the language itself.
+Special forms, builtins, and macros are not functions, so they do not have values and cannot be passed to other functions; they can only be invoked like a function.

 ### `begin`